sukanta1991/AngularLearningPart2/PROBLEM.md

 - In e2e testing allevery component is tested together with the backend support using protractor.
 Uint testing should be done using mock values given with jasmine's mock testing libraries.

-## There would be three roles in this application.
-They would be allowed to perform activities based on their role
+## The roles in this application are

 - Consumer: View differents products available in store and buy directly through online transaction